 The two properties have had varied lives with Entcliffe, known for most of its life as Grossmann House, as a private residence for the Becketts, Maitland Girls High School until the mid 1960’s and now as a fully restored and furnished Victorian house museum.

 Guided tours are available on the second Sunday of the month, or by appointment. $10.00 per person, $8.00 concession, National Trust members free.
-School groups can be booked in to our Butlers & Blackboards education programme.
+School groups can be booked in to our Butlers & Blackboards education program.
+Both lunch and afternoon/

 Brough House was also a private residence for a number of years, a boarding house, a hostel for the school girls, Maitland Art Gallery, and now has renewed life as an area for displays and exhibitions.
 Catering can be arranged for smaller functions and house tours; venue suitable for smaller conferences; the house and garden are a perfect venue for boutique weddings.

-Disability access to the ground floor areas.
-Toilets.
+There is also disability access to the ground floor areas.